⚡ Quick Verdict:

 Can I try Revoicer for free?

-No. Revoicer does not offer a free plan or free trial.
-You must purchase a plan to use it.
-However, all plans come with a 60-day money-back guarantee.
+No, Revoicer does not offer a free plan or free trial.
+You need to purchase a subscription to access the tool.
+However, there is a 60-day no-questions-asked refund guarantee if the voices don’t meet your needs.

 Can I use NaturalReader for free?

 Yes.
-NaturalReader has a free plan with unlimited basic voices.
-You also get 20 minutes per day of premium voices and 5 minutes per day of plus voices.
+The free version gives you unlimited access to free voices plus 20 minutes per day of premium voices and 5 minutes per day of plus voices.
+No credit card is required to start.

 Is Revoicer a one-time payment?